 6. Why did you leave your last job?

-Again, honesty is key, but don’t give too much feeling in your answer.
+Again, with interview questions like this one, honesty is key, but don’t give too much feeling in your answer.
 If you did not leave on the best of terms with your previous employers, do not slate them.
 Be respectful, let the interviewer know that you gained some valuable work experience, but the working environment was not appropriate for you.
 Nobody wants to hire somebody who could potentially leave and damage their company’s reputation in future interviews, so be polite.

 Be Prepared for Any Eventuality

-It is impossible to know exactly what will be asked in your job interview.
+When preparing for interview, It is impossible to know exactly what interview questions will be asked.
 Every company is different.
 Some prefer a focus on company specific policy, others want to know more about you as a person, and some even conduct busy group interviews with various tasks.
-At Search we recommend you think about the basics you may be asked.
-As long as you are able to be prepared for the most probable questions, your interview should be a success.
+At Search we recommend you think about the basics you may be asked when preparing for interviews.
+As long as you are ready for the most probable questions, your interview should be a success.